scottlamb/moonfire-nvr/design/api.md

 is required) the `s` cookie.

 The server will send a sequence of binary messages.
-Each message corresponds to one GOP of video: a key (IDR) frame and all other frames which depend on it.
-These are encoded as a `.mp4` media segment.
-The following headers will be
+Each message corresponds to one or more frames of video.
+The first message is guaranteed to start with a "key" (IDR) frame; others may not.
+The message will contain HTTP headers followed by by a `.mp4` media segment.
+The following headers will be included:
-included:

 *   `X-Recording-Id`: the open id, a period, and the recording id of the recording these frames belong to.